magsenche/hanazono/docs/notes/brain/cognitive_maps.md

 ??? question "What are boundary cells for?"
     They code for boundaries in both entorhinal cortex and hippocampus

-??? question "How does the brain use graph formalisme in cognitive mapping?"
-    To unify different modalities, with each modality having different graphs, like vision using 2D grid graphs and sound using 1D graphs

 ??? question "`Path integration`"
     A navigational process where an organism calculates its position using internal cues about distances and directions traveled, rather than external landmarks.